Updated April 14, 2023

 For the public, The Open Courts Provision of Texas law allows all Texans access to court proceedings.
-The Judge, Bailiff and Court Reporter will conduct the hearings in open court.
-In addition, Zoom allows a judge to easily stream the proceedings to the public.
+The judge, bailiff and court reporter will conduct the hearings in open court, open to the public.
+In addition, Zoom allows a judge to easily stream the proceedings to the public via YouTube or Facebook.
 The public may view or listen to the proceedings, but VIDEO OR AUDIO RECORDING IS PROHIBITED.
 All courtroom rules and safety measures MUST be followed by Order of the Court.

-IF ANYBODY IS HAVING SYMPTOMS SIMILAR TO COVID-19, RECENTLY TRAVELLED INTERNATIONALLY OR OUT OF STATE, OR HAS COME IN CONTACT WITH SOMEONE WHO HAS TRAVELLED OR IS SICK, DO NOT COME TO COURT.
-CONTACT THE COURT AND THE COURT WILL MAKE THE NECESSARY SCHEDULING CHANGES TO ACCOMMODATE.
+The Hays County Courts-at-Law are open and working to serve the citizens of Hays County and all litigants.
+However, the health and safety of everyone, including our staff, is of the utmost concern.
+IF ANYBODY HAS SYMPTOMS SIMILAR TO COVID-19, RECENTLY TRAVELED INTERNATIONALLY OR OUT OF STATE, OR HAS COME IN CONTACT WITH SOMEONE WHO HAS TRAVELED OR IS SICK, DO NOT COME TO COURT.
+CONTACT THE COURT AND THE COURT WILL MAKE THE NECESSARY SCHEDULING CHANGES TO ACCOMMODATE YOU.

 Hays County Government Center